 - CTS% – Percentage Of Cutters Thrown For Strikes

-- ER – Earned Run – An earned run is any run scored against the pitcher where there was no defensive error or passed ball.
+- ER – Earned Run – Any run scored against the pitcher where there was no defensive error or passed ball.

-- ERA – Earned Run Average – The average of earned runs is calculated by taking the total earned runs timesed by 9 and then divided by the total number of innings.
+- ERA – Earned Run Average – The average of earned runs is calculated by taking the total earned runs timesed by 9 and then dividing by the total number of innings.